adamnemecek/SwiftMIDI/IterateOverCopiedPackets/README.md

     }
 }
 ```
-In Swift it can be used like this:
+In swift it can be used like this:

 ```swift
 func iterateOverPointedPackets(packetList:UnsafePointer<MIDIPacketList>){